“Kane; those new CDs need to be moved to the new shelves.”

 Kane couldn’t help but agree with Macy this time; Mateo was gorgeous, with his long hair left untidy and his rugged look.

-The models took their places and was surprised when Mateo caught her eye and smiled at her in the middle of the shoot.
+The models took their places and were surprised when Mateo caught her eye and smiled at her in the middle of the shoot.

 Simply to annoy Vladilena, Kane smiled back.